Anand4113/NFLPassOrPlay/README.md

 Our goal is to uncover the strategic logic behind NFL play-calling using data-driven methods.

 Predict Play Type
-Build a machine learning model that classifies whether the next play will be a Run or Pass based on game situation.
+Build a machine learning model that classifies whether the next play will be a Run or a Pass based on game situation.

 Identify Key Factors
 Determine which contextual features (down, distance, yard line, score differential, time remaining, etc.) most influence play selection.